February 8, 2018

 ASTA Launches New Training on Service Fee Strategies

-Alexandria, VA, February 8, 2018 – With the goal of helping its members articulate their value to consumers and diversify their revenue streams, the American Society of Travel Agents (ASTA) is announcing the launch of a new educational course entitled Professional Fees – Strategies and Solutions.
+Alexandria, VA, February 8, 2018 – With the goal of helping its members articulate their value to consumers and diversify their revenue streams, the American Society of Travel Advisors (ASTA) is announcing the launch of a new educational course entitled Professional Fees – Strategies and Solutions.

 “Travel agents are worth everything they’re paid and more, but there’s a need for agents to continue adapting to consumer preferences and market conditions,” said Zane Kerby, ASTA President & CEO.
 “Travel agents are much more than intermediaries – they’re trusted travel agents, destination and category specialists, small business owners and human beings with extraordinary expertise in a complex landscape of travel options.
 It is our hope that this new course will help them navigate the possibilities of their earning potential.”